geoffw0/ql/docs/codeql/codeql-language-guides/codeql-for-swift.rst

    :hidden:

    basic-query-for-swift-code
+   codeql-library-for-swift
    analyzing-data-flow-in-swift

 -  :doc:`Basic query for Swift code <basic-query-for-swift-code>`: Learn to write and run a simple CodeQL query.

+-  :doc:`CodeQL library for Swift <codeql-library-for-swift>`: When analyzing Swift code, you can use the large collection of classes in the CodeQL library for Swift.

 -  :doc:`Analyzing data flow in Swift <analyzing-data-flow-in-swift>`: You can use CodeQL to track the flow of data through a Swift program to places where the data is used.